 What are X Bar R Control Charts?

-X Bar R charts are the widely used control charts for variable data to examine the process stability in many industries (like hospital patients’ blood pressure over time, customer call handle times, length of a part in a production process, etc).
+X Bar R charts are widely used control charts for variable data to examine process stability in many industries (e.g., hospital patients’ blood pressure over time, customer call handle times, length of a part in a production process).

-Selection of the appropriate control chart is very important in control chart mapping; otherwise, you will end up with inaccurate control limits for the data.
+Selection of the appropriate control chart is essential in control chart mapping; otherwise, you will end up with inaccurate control limits for the data.

-X bar R chart is used to monitor the process performance of continuous data.
-You can also use them to collect data from subgroups at set time periods.
+The X-bar R chart is used to monitor the process performance of continuous data.
+You can also use it to collect data from subgroups at set time periods.
 It is actually two plots to monitor the process mean and the process variation over time and is an example of statistical process control.
-These combination charts help to understand the stability of processes and detect special cause variation.
+These combination charts help to understand the stability of processes and detect special-cause variation.

-The cumulative sum (CUSUM) and the exponentially weighted moving average (EWMA) charts also monitor the mean of the process, but the basic difference is unlike the X bar chart.
+The cumulative sum (CUSUM) and the exponentially weighted moving average (EWMA) charts also monitor the process’s mean, but the primary difference is unlike the X bar chart.
 They consider the previous value means at each point.

 X bar chart: The mean or average change in a process over time from subgroup values.
 The control limits on the X bar consider the sample’s mean and center.